walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-persistence-mobile/README.md

 key.
 The SQL schema remains `key_id`, `created_at`, and `stored_key`; key type, backing, authorization policy, and native alias metadata are authoritative in the descriptor rather than duplicated SQL columns.
 Protected requests are preflighted and never downgraded to a software key.
-Missing ordinary platform keys return `null`; missing protected keys surface `KeyUseAuthorizationFailure.ProtectedKeyUnavailable`.
+Unprotected requests use a managed key when supported and otherwise use a `StoredKey.Software` descriptor from Crypto2.
+Missing ordinary managed keys return `null`; missing protected keys surface `KeyUseAuthorizationFailure.ProtectedKeyUnavailable`.

+The host-configurable authorization prompt is captured when a protected key is created and remains associated with that persisted Signum policy.
+Runtime prompt replacement is intentionally outside this PR.

 ## Encryption and cleanup